M-MubashirIslam/MubashirIslam/README.md

 - 👀 I’m interested in programming and coding
 - 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on c++
-- 📫 my email is mubashirislam763@gmail.com
+- 📫 my email is mubashirislam763@gmail.com and mmi.revival@gmail.com
-- 😄 Pronouns: Ralph Marx
+- 😄 Pronouns: Ralph

 <!---
 Mubashir732/Mubashir732 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.